 The costs for inhaled steroids vary from year to year and are largely based on your insurance.
 A quick search on GoodRx.com shows that the out-of-pocket costs range from about $200 to $400.

 Check with your insurance provider to see what they cover.
 If you need help paying for your asthma medications, you may be able to enroll in a patient assistance program offered by a nonprofit organization or a pharmaceutical company.

-The steroids are relatively safe and cause minimal side effects, which can be tolerated or treated.
-They can be used for long-term relief.
+The steroids are relatively safe and cause minimal side effects that can be tolerated or treated.
+Inhaled steroids can be used for long-term relief.

 The inhaled steroids mimic cortisol, which is produced naturally in the body.
 The body benefits from these steroids in the same manner as natural cortisol.

-If you develop thrush, or experience other troublesome side effects, see your doctor for treatment.
+If you develop oral thrush or experience other troublesome side effects, see a doctor for treatment.